Does your puppy need vaccination? Don’t feel silly if you’re confused about all the conflicting advice.

 We still recommend you start walking your puppy one week after the 10 week vaccine is given.
 After all, that’s how the Nobivac vaccine was developed and tested, and it’s been providing this protection for over ten years.

-We’ve added a small charge ($26 at 2016 prices) to our Puppy Vaccination Package to cover this third vaccine, which will be given in a nurse clinic.
+We’ve added a small charge ($30 at 2019 prices) to our Puppy Vaccination Package to cover this third vaccine.

 Do puppies really need it?
 The vast majority won’t.
 Therefore you are welcome to choose to not have it and ask for it to be discounted from the package price.